Biden v. Texas: Innovation Law Lab v. Wolf

+President Biden immediately ordered his Acting Homeland Security Secretary, David Pekske, to create a mermorandum to mandate a 100 day deportation moratorium for majority of non citizens attempting to enter the United States.
+The Biden Administration wanted to handle immigration issues at a differently angle than the previous Trump administration and wanted to make changes to the way the immigration system operated.

+By June 2021, the New Homeland Security Secretary Alejandro Mayorkas issued to terminate the MPP policy with a seven page memorandum.
+He had the decision to either modify or terminate the policy.
+He came to the conclusion that the policy lacked the ability to face major border issues and caused more harm by straining our connection to Mexico.

+The Administration vacated the Ninth Circuit's judgment as moot, so in June 2021 the government was able to rescind MPP.

 Fifth Circuit

 In April 2021, Texas and Missouri challenged the rescission of MPP in the United States District Court for the Northern District of Texas.
 In August, Judge Matthew J. Kacsmaryk held the rescission of MPP was arbitrary and capricious, agreeing with the states that allowing asylum seekers to stay within the United States imposed undue costs on these states, and issued a permanent injunction.
 The United States Court of Appeals for the Fifth Circuit denied a stay pending appeal, as did the Supreme Court in a 6-3 order citing the Supreme Court's 2020 decision Department of Homeland Security v.
 Regents of the University of California.

+Kacasmarky reinforced MPP to continue until the Administration found another way to detain all undocumented immigrants under proper detention.
+With more efforts to terminate MPP, Mayorkas issued another memorandum in October 2021 that contained thirty-eight pages expanding on more explanations to end the policy.

 In December, the Fifth Circuit again ruled against the federal government, this time on the merits of the appeal.
+The Court discussed that the appeal only reinstated the same ideas and no final execution plan was developed.
 Kacsmaryk supposed that federal law required immigrants claiming asylum to remain in Mexico when they could not be detained in the United States.
 However, the immigration statute allows other alternatives that Kacsmaryk did not consider in his opinion.

 The federal government filed a petition for a writ of certiorari.
 Certiorari was granted on February 18, 2022 for the statutory question.